 Add a counter top, a couple of sleek bar stools, and the all-important drinks, and you've got a perfect party set-up on your hands.
 Don't forget to accessorize to finish the look – we love these hanging metal planters whilst the outdoor rug makes the space feel even more welcoming.

 A portable bar cart nearby offers an additional place to pop an ice bucket or extra glasses.
 And, if you don't have room for the entire shed, it's a mini-sized bar solution all by itself.

 If you love a minimal look, then opt for pared-back, sophisticated designs.
-This cool grey set-up looks gorgeous with its accents of gold detailing, and complements the surrounding garden beautifully.
-It's a great addition to our modern garden ideas.
+This set-up looks gorgeous with its accents of gold detailing, and complements the surrounding garden beautifully.
+It's a great addition to a modern garden.

-Plus, the grey-hued fence panel offers a sense of privacy as well as defining the zone from the rest of the plot.
-For more garden privacy ideas, check out our guide.
+Plus, the gray-hued fence panel offers a sense of privacy as well as defining the zone from the rest of the plot.
+You can find more garden privacy ideas in our dedicated feature.